Cork Courthouse, Anglesea Street

 Cork Courthouse, Anglesea Street (Irish: Teach Cúirte Chorcaí, Sráid Anglesea) is a judicial facility on Anglesea Street, Cork, Ireland.
 It serves as the Cork Court Office for matters of crime, while the courthouse on Washington Street serves as the court office for civil and family matters.
 The Anglesea Sreet courthouse operates at the level of the District and Circuit Courts, and holds six courtrooms.

 Originally a school, the building was converted into a courthouse in 1995.
 It closed again in 2015 for renovations, with the building's conversion into a courthouse being completed in 2018.
-The courthouse was officially opened in May 2018 by Minister for Justice and Equality Charlie Flanagan.
+The courthouse was opened in May 2018 by Minister for Justice and Equality Charles Flanagan.

-Following a vote by Cork City Council, Anglesea Street is due to be renamed MacSwiney Street, in honour of the family of Terence MacSwiney, though as of late 2022 no timeline for the change has been proposed.
+Following a 2021 vote by Cork City Council, Anglesea Street is due to be renamed MacSwiney Street, in honour of the family of Terence MacSwiney, though as of late August 2024 the name had not been changed.

 History

 Model School

 The building that currently serves as a courthouse was originally a school building, which began construction in 1862 and began operation on 11 September 1865.
 Known as the "Cork District Model National School", the design of the building is attributed to Board of Works architects James H. Owen, and Enoch T. Owen, with assistance from draughtsman Robert A. Gibbons.
 The school was divided into male, female, and infant designations, along with hosting a maritime college for part of the early 20th century.
 Two past pupils of the school went on to become Lord Mayor of Cork: Gerald Goldberg, who became the first Jewish Lord Mayor in 1977, and Peter Barry, who would later serve as Tánaiste.

 By 1974, the Model School was in poor condition, with the plaster peeling off the walls, the desks in poor condition, and the windows not protecting pupils from the elements.
 Despite this, parents were reluctant to allow the school to be closed down, as it was then the only Gaelscoil in the city.
 The building has been designated as a protected structure by Cork City Council.